anoopsarkar/compilers-class/hw3.md

 ## The Challenge

-The goal of this homework is to write a parser for the Decaf programming language.
-The details of the structure of Decaf programs is given in the Decaf specification:
+The goal of this homework is to write a code generator for variables, expressions and methods for the Decaf programming language.
+The output will be in LLVM assembly which is compiled to x86 assembly and then to a binary file.
+The first step will be to write a symbol table implementation for your compiler.
+The structure of Decaf and code generation hints are given in the Decaf specification:

 > [Decaf specification](decafspec.html)